 Try not to drive tired!

 Most of the nastiest motor accidents in history have happened because the driver fell asleep at the steering wheel.
-It’s advisable that at least a day you drive for 8 hours maximum and you rest and make sure that you get enough rest at night before driving and avoid driving late at night and that is why at Safari Car Rental Uganda Ltd we recommend that our vehicles should stop operation at around 7:30 PM local time.
+It’s advisable that at least a day you drive for 8 hours maximum and you rest and make sure that you get enough rest at night before driving and avoid driving late at night that is why at Safari Car Rental Uganda Ltd we recommend that our vehicles should stop operation at around 7:30 PM local time.
 In case you’re in a situation where you have to drive through the night and feel yourself napping off even a bit, pull over to the roadside and go to rest until you’re more refreshed then drive again.

 In case you do have a long drive in most cases the first day of your self-drive safari when you get your rental car at your lodge in Kampala at the Entebbe International Airport, as you know Uganda safari destinations are in remote areas and the first destination from Kampala will be in over 240km and that is Lake Mburo National Park the journey which will take you around 6hours to reach to the destination so it’s advisable to eat well before you start to drive.

 Driving on an empty stomach can be also very dangerous, and any little diversion increases your possibility of causing an accident.
-The only reason to drive on empty stomach is only when you’re driving going to the restaurant.
+The only reason to drive on empty stomach is only when you’re driving going to a restaurant.

 Don’t drink and drive!